 Master of Science in Nutrition and Food Sciences

-Since our faculty members` research interests are diverse, prospective graduate students should visit our faculty section and contact individual department members for information about ongoing research projects and fellowship/assistantship opportunities.
+Since our faculty members` research interests are diverse, prospective graduate students should visit our faculty info section to review their research interests and contact individual department members for information about ongoing research projects and fellowship/assistantship opportunities.

 - Thesis research: 6 to 15 credit hours.

 - A course in statistics (e.g. Stats 211).

 - Research Methods in Nutrition and Food Sciences: (NFS 360): A graduate-level NFS course focused on advanced research methods, including grant preparation, Institutional Review Board (IRB) requirements, data analysis and presentation.

 - Nutrition and Food Sciences Seminar (NFS 350): Weekly meetings focused on research presentations and critiques within the department (2 credits required).

 - Comprehensive Examination (GRAD 387): A written and/or oral comprehensive examination (decided up on by your advisor and thesis committee members).